v64/gurl/README.txt

 License: Public domain

 To run: go run gurl.go
+To adjust the number of workers, modify the numWorkers variable in main().

 Expects a CSV in the same directory named urls.csv that looks like this:
 "http://www.example.com/img/img1.jpg"